 - Cap

 - Waterproof jacket.
 Ed had torrential downpours as well as 40 degree sun on his interrail trip.
-A lightweight packaway style mac avoids the problem of how to dry clothes that are dripping wet.
+A lightweight packaway rain jacket avoids the problem of how to dry clothes that are dripping wet.

 Entertainment